Last updated on October 21st, 2021 at 01:52 am

 So Alexa’s system is perforated and manipulated easily.
 Therefore it’s completely unreliable, the best thing to do is to IGNORE IT!

-This article was written in 2015, and it is likely that after 5 years many of the above will not apply.
+This article was written in 2015, and it is likely that after 5 years some of the above may be improved.

-Meanwhile, many improvements have been made to the algorithm.
-Also, many data are collected from other sources and are not based solely on the toolbar.
-As a result, the statistics are now based on broader observations and are much closer to reality.
+Meanwhile, some attempts to improve their algorithm have been made.
+Also, some data seems to be collected from other sources too and are not based solely on the toolbar.
+As a result, the statistics are now based on broader observations and are a little closer to reality.